minho42/blog/public/2022-04-14-firebase-security-rules-likes/index.md

 Why `userIds` list?

-**Turns out it's impossible (?) to find if users list has id of 'user_1' or not with above data structure.** (<- let me know if it's not true)
+**Turns out it's impossible (?) to find if users list has id of 'user_1' or not with above data structure.** (let me know if it's not true)

-It's possible in JavaScript but Firebase Security Rules are built on top of JavaScript/JSON-looking language called [Common Expression Lanuage](https://firebase.google.com/docs/rules/rules-language) that is non-turing complete.
+It's possible in JavaScript but Firebase Security Rules are built on top of JavaScript/JSON-looking language called [Common Expression Language](https://firebase.google.com/docs/rules/rules-language) that is non-turing complete.

 ## Start applying Security Rules